-Children Looked After (CLA) are those children and young people who are in care.
+Children Looked After (CLA) are children and young people who are in care.

-If a CLA also has an Education, Health and Care Plan, the process and timeframes for reviewing the plan should be aligned with review of the PEP ensuring that the additional provision is coordinated.
+If the child also has an Education, Health and Care Plan (EHCP), the process and timeframes for reviewing the plan are aligned with the review of the ePEP.

 If an EHC needs assessment is requested for a CLA, the Virtual School team may be asked to contribute to this assessment.